Othelma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 7 -create a file with content, ending with a new line task 8 -a script that writes into the file ls_cwd_content the result of the command ls -la task 9 -a script that duplicates the last line of the file iacta
+task 7 -create a file with content, ending with a new line task 8 -a script that writes into the file ls_cwd_content the result of the command ls -la task 9 -a script that duplicates the last line of the file iacta task 10 -a script that deletes all the regular files